 Did you know that exercise stimulates a dog's need to “go”?
 It will also burn off excess energy and make him more apt to sleep while he's in his crate waiting for you to come home.

-Play fetch, go for a walk or take a trip to the dog park before you leave for the day.
-Your dog will be more likely to go to the bathroom outside, and she'll be tired during her time the crate.
+Play fetch, go for a walk, or take a trip to the dog park before you leave for the day.
+Your dog will be more likely to go to the bathroom outside, and she'll be tired during her time in the crate.